CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ws = Workspace.from_config()
 ```

 You can run the cell by hitting `Run` or pressing `Shift+Enter`.
+Code cells have brackets before them.
+If the brackets are empty ([ ]), the code has not been run.
+While the code is running, you see an asterisk([*]).
+After the code completes, a number [1] appears.
+The number tells you the order in which the cells ran.

-This cell imports the relevant libraries from the Azure Machine Learning SDK, reads our `config.json` and connects the notebook to our Machine Learning Workspace in Azure.
+This first cell imports the relevant libraries from the Azure Machine Learning SDK, reads our `config.json` and connects the notebook to our Machine Learning Workspace in Azure.
 You will need to authenticate to your Azure subscription (a browser window will open, but might not pop to the front - click the IE icon in the taskbar).

 ***Note (when experiencing subscription ID errors):***